-There are three levels of regular* Kiddush sponsorship: $550, 800, and $1,100.
-They each include the Kiddush basics, and then at each level the options increase.
-These costs are based on normal synagogue attendance of approximately 225 people; for some of the summer and a few winter and holiday weekends when fewer people generally attend, these prices are all 40% lower.
-Each Kiddush has a range of items that are allowed to be chosen, based on cost of materials and preparation.
-Obviously, I can’t list every type of food here that people may ask about, so I’ll make any determinations necessary about the number and content of items requested on a case by case basis, including substitutions.
+There are three levels of regular* Kiddush sponsorship, with amazingly simple names: Level 1, Level 2, and Level 3.
+They each include the Kiddush basics, and at each level the options, number of dishes, and type of foods increase.
+(These costs are based on normal Shabbat attendance of about 200-225 people; for some of the summer and a few winter and holiday weekends when fewer people generally attend, these prices are all 40% lower.)
+Each Kiddush has a range of items that may be chosen, based on cost of materials and preparation.
+Obviously, we can’t list every type of food here that people may request, so we will make any determinations necessary about the number and content of items requested on a case by case basis, including substitutions.

 Cookies/bars/brownies for dessert

-Kiddush Basics plus 2-3 cold/room temp. dishes (e.g., tuna salad, egg salad, orzo with pesto, carrot salad with pasta with sun-dried tomatoes and feta, sweet potato salad, etc.) Fruit platter for the dessert table
+Kiddush Basics plus 2-3 cold/room temperature dishes (e.g., tuna salad, egg salad, orzo with pesto, carrot salad with mixed raisins, pasta with sun-dried tomatoes and feta, roasted sweet potato salad, white & wild rice with Craisins/green onions/feta, etc.).
+Cut fruit for the dessert table.

-Kiddush Basics plus 4-5 cold/room temp. dishes, including some more complex or expensive options (i.e, Thai Noodles, roasted vegetable platters, Fruit platter for the dessert table, additional desserts
+Kiddush Basics plus 4-5 cold/room temperature dishes, including more complex or more expensive options (e.g., Thai peanut noodles, roasted vegetable platters; one simple hot dish such as pasta with red sauce, barley with lentils and kale).
+Cut fruit for the dessert table, additional desserts.

 There are lots of reasons to sponsor a Kiddush.
 What are yours?

 *Not including the more complex Kiddushim such as youâ€™ll find at bâ€™nai mitzvah celebrations.